nextauthjs/next-auth-typescript-example/README.md

    </p>
 </p>

-**Note**: We have migrated the primary [`nextauthjs/next-auth-example`](https://github.com/nextauthjs/next-auth-example) repository to TypeScript and will be using that as our primary example repository going forward.
+### Note: We have migrated the primary [`nextauthjs/next-auth-example`](https://github.com/nextauthjs/next-auth-example) repository to TypeScript and will be using that as our primary example repository going forward.
 This repository will be deprecated and most likely archived in the future.

 ## Overview